-Mosquitoes kill more humans than any other animal, around 700,000 to one million a year.
-In the United States, while we are extremely lucky to consider mosquitoes more of a nuisance than a deadly threat, we have to remain informed and vigilant.
+Mosquitoes kill more humans than any other animal because of the dangerous diseases they transmit.
+Mosquitoes have killed around 700,000 to one million people a year.
+In the United States, we have to remain informed and vigilant about the diseases transmitted by mosquitoes, although we are extremely lucky to consider them more of a nuisance than a deadly threat.
 Perhaps the most well-known mosquito-borne virus, malaria, was eradicated in most of the United States in the 1950s.
 With the Zika outbreak in 2015 and the impacts of climate change upon us, we should all be prepared, educated, and aware of the most common mosquito viruses and mosquito-borne illnesses.

 How Does a Mosquito Pass on a Virus?